Neoooby-Doo/LRandResetPassSystem/README.txt

-An Complete Login, Registration and Reset Password written in PHP.
+An Complete Login, Registration and Reset Password System written in PHP.

 Features:
 1. Secure Login and Registration